 I was reprimanded later for taking control, for not “staying in my place” as a subordinate, for daring to direct those ostensibly in charge during the crisis!

 This reminded me of the value and power in being able to adjust, adapt, think on one’s feet, and throw away (at least temporarily) the rule book.

 Sometimes our leaders are unable to lead.
 Sometimes the rule books give us no useful guidance.

-Sometimes we just have to proceed with our own experience and good sense and do the best we can, knowing that others might actively discourage us from doing so!
+Sometimes we just have to proceed with our own experience and good sense and do the best we can, knowing others might actively discourage us from doing so!

 But Frodo Baggins (unexpected hero and leader) does live, and he’s just a regular person like you and me.
 Sometimes we get no permission, no validation and no support for our innovation and creativity, because many people are better at throwing buckets of cold water around than they are at gently fanning the flame of an idea or plan.

 Those who can only operate inside the box are naturally threatened and outraged by those of us who like to color outside the lines, but the ability and willingness to color outside the lines is what is going to get us through these times, as it got us through the World Wars, 911 and other terrible events.
-We are faced now with uncertainty, shortages, financial collapse and a crisis that threatens such monoliths as public education and public health, not to mention our taken-for-granted personal freedoms.
+We are faced now with uncertainty, shortages, financial collapse and a crisis threatening such monoliths as public education and public health, not to mention our taken-for-granted personal freedoms.

 Yet this tiny crowned virus is reminding us what it means to be human and encouraging us to reclaim powerful parts of our humanity.
 We are makers, creators.
 We were that a long, long time before we were consumers.
 We may be in the middle of personal and institutional financial collapse, but we can still make and create, and we are.
 We are.
 We are beautiful.